nocksock/beans/README.md

 ## Launchers

-You can configure external tools to launch from the TUI detail view.
-Press `l` when viewing a bean to open the launcher picker.
+You can configure external tools to launch from the TUI.
+Press `!` when viewing or selecting a bean to open the launcher picker.

 **First-time setup:** If no launchers are configured, you'll be prompted to select from default options (opencode, claude, crush).
 Only installed tools will be pre-selected.
 This provides a quick start with sensible defaults.